 Apple Music doesn’t have any such functionality built-in.
 Podcasts were split off into their own app right around the time Apple started breaking iTunes into little bits and pieces, and that’s where they’ll stay for the foreseeable future.

 There’s another way to save some cash on both services.
 New users with an applicable student email can get a discounted monthly subscription of just $5.
-Both add a bit more for that bargain, with Spotify offering ad-supported Hulu access with Showtime into the mix, while Apple will hook the studious up with Apple TV+.
+Both add a bit more for that bargain, with Spotify offering students the ad-supported Hulu access with Showtime into the mix, while Apple will hook the studious up with Apple TV+.

 Apple Music subscribers can also get a year’s worth of service for $99 if you know where to look.
 You’ll first need to be subscribed to Apple Music (it doesn’t matter which subscription you have).
 Head to your Subscriptions in the App Store app (accessed through your Apple ID at the bottom of the Featured tab), and select Apple Music.
 You should see an Individual (1 year) option for $99 — select it, and you can save nearly 20% over a year.
 Or, you know, you can always subscribe to Verizon Unlimited and bag a six-month membership for free.
 AT&T Unlimited & More customers, on the other hand, have the option to redeem a free Spotify Premium subscription, which will run right through the end of the contract.